-More complex IP, such as memory Interface Generator (MIG), PCIe, or Transceivers Wizard IP, might also include clocking structures as part of the overall IP.
+More complex IP, such as PCIe or Transceivers Wizard IP, might also include clocking structures as part of the overall IP.
 This might provide additional clocking resources if properly taken into account.
 If not taken into account, it might limit some clocking options for the remainder of the design.